xang555/rate-banklao/README.md

 # rate-banklao

-## retrieve rate money from any bank in laos
+## Fetch money rate from any bank in laos

 ### support bank list